Some links in this post contain affiliate links. I receive a small commission if you use the links at no extra cost to you.

 Jeddah is the one city you will feel more comfortable in without an Abaya or by wearing an open Abaya, then Riyadh because people in Riyadh are used to ex-pats and foreign workers.

-The other cities and towns in Saudi Arabia may find it very strange that you are not wearing one.
+The other cities and towns in Saudi Arabia may find it very strange that you are not wearing one, for example, I went to Abha and I didn’t wear one in a restaurant complex one night and I had a lot of people staring at me!
 But legally you do not have to, so you cannot get in trouble for not wearing one.

 What Abaya To Wear in Saudi Arabia?

 Depending on where you live or travel before Saudi Arabia, you may be able to buy an Abaya before you get here.
-I visited Kuwait before Saudi where I didn’t have to wear an Abaya but they did have plenty on sale in the Souk I visited so I got one and was able to put it on on the plane and wear it when I landed.
+I visited Kuwait before Saudi.
+I didn’t have to wear an Abaya in Kuwait but they did have plenty on sale in the Souk I visited so I got one and was able to put it on on the plane and wear it when I landed.